corefan/xenko-docs/manual/input/gestures.md

 **Event class**: @'SiliconStudio.Xenko.Input.GestureEventTap'

 The number of fingers on the screen can't vary during the gesture.
-To set the number of fingers required for a tap, modify @'SiliconStudio.Xenko.Input.GestureConfigTap.RequiredNumberOfFingers'.
+To set the number of fingers required for a tap, modify @'SiliconStudio.Xenko.Input.GestureConfig.RequiredNumberOfFingers'.

 > [!TIP]
 > To distinguish single taps from multi-taps, the system uses latency in tap events.
 To disable this, set the [GestureConfigTap.MaximumTimeBetweenTaps](xref:SiliconStudio.Xenko.Input.GestureConfigTap.MaximumTimeBetweenTaps) field to **0**.